hmu-mech-npap/diss.tn.filtering-wind.py/src/signal_process_plots_datasets/FIR_LP_filter/FIR_LP_filter_contents.md

 # 1.3.
 Contents of FIR_LP_filter folder

 This folder contains 5 files for processing the signal, plotting the raw and filtered signal and generate a dataframe in .h5 file format with the results.
+## **averaging.py**
+In this file we aim to investigate the effect of the averaging over decimated and filtered data.

+i.e.: if the signal is recorded at f_r = 100 Hz by averaging all the data over
+     $dt_r = \frac{1} {f_r}$ period would there be any observable differences for the
+     a signal obtained at 100 kHZ, 50 KHz or 5 kHz?

+   Also, will filtering have an effect?

+ so the idea is:
+ - record a signal at a high rate (e.g. 100kHz)
+ - For each decimation factor, decimate  the signal as required:
+       - apply a filter on the signal  (if required)
+       - split into  time periods of $dt_r$ duration and average the data
+       - Then at the end perform a power spectrum calculation
+  - plot the power spectrums with different decimation factors
+## **decim_Drag.py** and **decim_Torque.py:**
+In both files the goal is to test the decimation factor via comparing the decimated measurements and the original raw signal at 100 kHz.
+The approach is to plot three figures at 50kHz, 5kHz and the original signal after applying decimation at the desired frequency.

+   - First plot
+       - Original signal sampled at 100 kHz with Inverter **on** and Wind speed 0 m/s
+   - Second plot
+       - Comparison between signals at 50 kHz from the original signal and the measurment at 50 kHz
+   - Third plot
+       - Comparison between signals at 5 kHz from original, 50 kHz and the measurment at 5 kHz

+The difference between the files are the recording channels ('Drag', 'Torque' respectively).
+The aim is to test the recording channels from last record at 12/05/2022 and spot differencies.

 ## **functions.py**:
 In this file we define all the needed functions for plotting the signal in time and frequency domain as well as to estimate the power spectrum of the signal and computing the Fast Fourier Transform for two separate signals.